Mario Abdo Benítez: Personal life

-Honors
+Honours

 Benítez was awarded the Order of Brilliant Jade with Grand Cordon by President of the Republic of China Tsai Ing-wen on 8 October 2018.
 During the ceremony, Tsai mentioned the role that Benítez's father held in the Stroessner government, which established bilateral relations.
-Also he was awarded the Order of Merit of the Italian Republic with Grand Cordon by President of the Republic of Italy on 19 January 2023.
+Also he was awarded the Order of Merit of the Italian Republic with Grand Cordon by the President of the Italian Republic on 19 January 2023.